harness/developer-hub/docs/first-gen/firstgen-platform/security/access-management-howtos/single-sign-on-sso-with-saml.md

 ![](./static/single-sign-on-sso-with-saml-25.png)

-#### Required permissions
+#### Users in over 150 groups

+When users have large numbers of group memberships, the number of groups listed in the token can grow the token size.
+Azure Active Directory limits the number of groups it will emit in a token to 150 for SAML assertions.

+If a user is a member of a larger number of groups, the groups are omitted and a link to the Graph endpoint to obtain group information is included instead.

+To invoke the API, Harness will need **Client ID** and **Client Secret** for your registered app.

+To get this information, do the following:

+1. In your Azure account, go to **App registrations**.
+2. Click on your app.
+Copy the Application (client) ID and paste it in **Client ID** in your Harness account.
+3. In your Azure account, go to **App registrations**.
+Click **Certificates and Secrets**.
+4. Click New Client Secret.
+5. Add a description and click Add.
+6. Make sure to copy this secret and save it as an encrypted text secret.
+For detailed steps to create an encrypted text in Harness, go to [Use Encrypted text Secrets](../Secrets/2-add-use-text-secrets.md).
+7. Select the above secret reference in the Client Secret field in your Harness account.

-When the user authenticating SAML is part of more than 150 groups in Azure active directory, you must set `User.Read.All` access for the application if you want to configure the optional `client-id` and `client-secret`.
+When the user authenticating SAML is part of more than 150 groups in Azure active directory, you must set `User.Read.All` access for the application if you want to configure the optional **Client ID** and **Client Secret**.
 For more information on Azure application permissions, go to [Application permissions](https://learn.microsoft.com/en-us/graph/permissions-reference#application-permissions-93) in the Azure documentation.

 To set `User.Read.All` access for the application, do the following: